Posted on: February 20, 2025

 • Highlight your bartending knowledge.
 Listing your bartending knowledge and skills allows managers to determine your level of expertise and your ability to adapt.

 • Match your resume to the job description.
 Hiring managers frequently include a job description with a list of tasks in the bartending job post.
-You can stand out from other candidates by mentioning skills and experience you have that match those listed.
+You can stand out from other candidates by mentioning the skills and experience that match those listed.

 • Include a unique description.
 Use specific examples of your work history.
 Avoid generic descriptions and clarify or give detailed examples.